vergilet/schoolgirl_uniform/README.md

   </a>
 </p>

 :feet: Multistep form concept for Rails projects.
 Allows to create complex forms for a few models simultaneously.
-Supports selectable per step validations without data persistance into db.
+Supports selectable per step validations without data persistence into db.

 <br>